laurenshareshian/laurenshareshian.github.io/_posts/2017-08-16-Gossip-Article-Recommendations-and-Celebrity-Twitter-Sentiment-Analysis.md

 <img src="/images/dbscan.png" width="450"/> <img src="/images/kmeans.png" width="450"/>

 My fourth objective was to visualize how close some of the hottest summer topics were to each other using a two dimensional t-SNE plot.
 Remember, I had 1,507 documents and after removing stopwords and words that appeared less than 10 times, I had a 1,507 x 1,640 doc-word matrix.
 Thus, the fact that the t-SNE algorithm allows dimensionality reduction that preserves distance but allows me to visualize things in a simple 2D plane is super cool!
-Below, you can use the D3 visualization to scroll through the articles corresponding to these 10 hot topics:
+Below, you can use the D3 visualization to view the proximity of articles containing the following hot topics:

 <meta charset="utf-8">
 <style>